Research Areas

 1d.
 Langelier C, Kalantar KL, Moazed F, Wilson MR, Crawford ED, Deiss T, Belzer A, Bolourchi S, Caldera S, Fung M, Jauregui A, Malcolm K, Lyden A, Khan L, Vessel K, Quan J, Zinter M, Chiu CY, Chow ED, Wilson J, Miller S, Matthay MA, Pollard KS, Christenson S, Calfee CS, DeRisi JL.
 Integrating host response and unbiased microbe detection for lower respiratory tract infection diagnosis in critically ill adults.
 Proc Natl Acad Sci U S A. 2018.
 PMID: 30482864; PMCID: PMC6310811.

-3. Systems biology of COVID-19 and other severe respiratory diseases.
-COVID-19 and other severe infectious diseases are characterized by a dysregulated host inflammatory response to infection.
+2. Understanding the host/pathogen biology of pneumonia and sepsis.
+Critical infectious diseases are characterized by a dysregulated host inflammatory response to infection.
 Identifying the aberrant signaling pathways driving disease pathophysiology affords an opportunity to advance understanding of the underlying biology, identify novel therapeutics, and distinguish patient subphenotypes with different outcome or treatment response trajectories.
-The laboratory utilizes bulk and single cell RNA sequencing, as well as proteomic and computational methods to study the systems biology of COVID-19, other lower respiratory tract infections, and the acute respiratory distress syndrome.
+My laboratory utilizes bulk and single cell RNA sequencing, as well as proteomic and computational methods to study the systems biology of pneumonia including COVID-19, sepsis, and the acute respiratory distress syndrome.
 The citations below represent key studies in this area.

 3c.
 Mick E, Tsitsiklis A, Spottiswoode N, Caldera S, Serpa P, Detweiler A, Neff N, Pisco AO, Li L, Retallack H, Ratnasiri K, Williamson K, Soesanto V, Simões E, Kistler A, Wagner B, DeRisi J, Ambroggio L, Mourani P, Langelier C. Upper airway gene expression reveals a more robust innate and adaptive immune response to SARS-CoV-2 in children compared with older adults.
 Nature Communications.
 2022.
 PMID: 35803954.